learnapollo/learnapollo/content/tutorial-react-native/react-native-04.md

 We can see that the `PokemonPage` component doesn't need to know anything about the `PokemonCardPokemon` fragment, other than the fact that it is a fragment on the Pokemon type.

+Don't forget to import `pokemonCardFragments` at the top of your PokemonPage.js file in following way `import PokemonCard, { pokemonCardFragments } from './PokemonCard'` so that PokemonPage will have access to the `pokemonCardFragments` prop being passed from `PokemonCard`.

 ### Filtering objects with fragments

 Right now we are passing the bare object `pokemon` to `PokemonCard`.